satwikkansal/wtfpython/README.md

 Python, being a beautifully designed high-level and interpreter-based programming language, provides us with many features for the programmer's comfort.
 But sometimes, the outcomes of a Python snippet may not seem obvious to a regular user at first sight.

-Here is a fun project to collect such tricky & conter-intuitive examples and lesser-known features in Python, attempting to discuss what exactly is happening under the hood!
+Here is a fun project to collect such tricky & counter-intuitive examples and lesser-known features in Python, attempting to discuss what exactly is happening under the hood!

 While some of the examples you see below may not be WTFs in the truest sense, but they'll reveal some of the interesting parts of Python that you might be unaware of.
 I find it a nice way to learn the internals of a programming language, and I think you'll find them interesting as well!